What is the name of your first book series? Our first book series is called Marble Mangosteen's Good Deed Collection.

 What is the message you want to share?
 Our caregivers are quite selfless when it comes to looking after others.
 It’s important to show kindness and appreciation towards those we take for granted sometimes.
 Not just children but adults as well.

 You’ve been sharing the story for some time now.
 What feedback have you received?
-Since its launch in 2016, the feedback has been positive and very warm.
+Since its paperback launch in 2016, the feedback has been positive and very warm.
 I’ve heard children have been doing sweet things for their parents after reading it.
+Some have forced dads to help them prepare surprises for Mother's Day and or their mum's birthdays or even just because!
 When I sign the books, I always encourage readers to build “their own good deed collection” like the series title suggests.

 What was the first piece of writing Reena published?
 In Year 9, Reena had to write a story based on a childhood memory.
 She chose to write about the time when her arm got burned because of a cup of hot tea.
 She called the piece "Chicken Arm" and her teacher decided to have it published in the school's literary magazine (ROAR) that year.
 That's when Reena knew she should try to take her writing more seriously.
 (Fast forward to her first year at the University of Melbourne, she submitted the SAME story - unchanged - for a writing competition and it won 3rd prize)!

-You’ve decided to launch this in Chinese as well.
-Talk us through that process.
+You’ve decided to launch this book in Traditional Chinese.
+What's the process?
 Being born and brought up in Hong Kong, I want to focus on the Hong Kong market.
 When I launched the book, everything was all in English.
 It was received beautifully, so it gave me the confidence to go to the Hong Kong Book Fair in 2017.
 When I was there, I learned that there’s such a huge market in Hong Kong, waiting to get access to a story like this.
 It’s not been shared before, so why haven’t I targeted the local market in the local language?
 And I sort of had a lightbulb go on.
 Ting!
 Oh yeah!
 I should probably do something about that!
 Currently, everyone is trying to work from home, so I thought, let’s try this.
 Let’s launch in Chinese.

 What was the translation process like?
 It’s not writing a new book but it’s sort of another creation of the book.
 Eddie Zhou and Claudia Lee have been brilliant.
 The two of them made the process so easy.
 I gave them the English version and presented an excerpt for them so they could get a feel for the tone I was looking for.
 After that, I shared the text with them.
 They got on a call with each other for a couple of hours and hammered out the translation.
 Then, we kept making changes along the way, until we were all satisfied.
 It took about two months to complete.